-code BLUE: is a procedure of practicing how a building would be evacuated in the event of a fire or similar other emergencies.
-In most cases, the building's existing fire alarm system is activated and the building is evacuated as if the emergency had occurred.
-Generally, the evacuation is timed to ensure that it is fast enough, and problems with the emergency system or evacuation procedures are identified to be remedied.
+CODE BLUE: is a procedure of practicing how a building would be evacuated in the event of a fire or similar other emergencies.
+In most cases, the building's existing fire alarm system is activated, and the building is evacuated as if the emergency had occurred.